Niagara Cave in Harmony MN

 The rumor is they used the back tunnels to hide the bodies.
 Today when people visit the caves they’ve said they’ve seen the gangsters and even heard bands playing.

-Today you can take a tour of the caves and find out more about it history.
+Today you can take a tour of the caves and find out more about its history.

-In the summer and over Halloween, these tours book fast!
+During the summer and around Halloween, these tours sell out quickly!
 To reserve your tour click here.

 Haunted Hallways of Wabasha Street Caves